-While virtual experiences continue to be the only way we can connect with our supporters during this pandemic, many organization are wondering what more they can do incorporate equity into their events.
+While virtual experiences continue to be the only way we can connect with our supporters during this pandemic, many organizations are wondering what more they can do to incorporate equity into their events.
 Don’t let this powerful principle live in the HR manual—in this article, I provide five ways to incorporate equity in your virtual events.

-Be “the Microphone” not “the Voice”
+Be “the Microphone,” not “the Voice”

 I’ve always felt discomfort when reading “we are the voice” statements from organizations, as in “we are the voice for the voiceless,” “we are the voice for the poor,” “the voice for the children.”

 What I always want to say in response is that no one is voiceless – they are just unheard.
 The people in your programs already have a voice – their own voice – but they don’t have the platform – or the microphone – to be heard, listened to, and truly understood.

 Your virtual events should showcase speakers from different backgrounds and lived experiences.
 It is very important to evaluate other voices – right now and always – and to draw attention to multiple perspectives.